 Section 13.
 The tax risk distribution combines the income tax rate with the number of B.O.s that are tax resident in the specific country by multiplying the two figures.
 It is considered that B.O.s are more likely to evade taxes when they are subject to a high tax rate and the higher the number of B.O.s the more likely it is that one of the evades taxes.
 The colour coding indicates the combined tax risk.
 Red indicates for which country/jurisdiction the risk is highest, green the country/jurisdiction for which the risk is lowest.
 The Company may wish to become particularly acquainted with the tax regulations of the countries/jurisdictions with the highest risk.

 Section 14.
 The tax risk concentration is based on the tax risk distribution of the jurisdictions.
 It provides the Company an easier picture to what extent it is exposed to tax risk from a specific jurisdiction.
 The Company may wish to focus its understanding of tax risks on the countries with the highest risk.

+Adding a Jurisdiction

 Transactional Risk Assessment Module